Fractures of the Humeral Shaft and Distal Humerus

 (The strong recommendation for performing and documenting the neurological examination goes beyond the avoidance of legal liability – liability that poor documentation can only enhance.
-Rather, a careful pre- and post- treatment neurological exam can alert you to the presence of an iatrogenic [doctor-caused] injury, which may be easily reversed by reversing the treatment [i.e., removing the splint].)
+Rather, a careful pre- and post- treatment neurological exam can alert you to the presence of an iatrogenic injury, [i.e., an injury caused inadvertently by the healthcare provider], which may be easily reversed by reversing the treatment [i.e., removing the splint].)

-Radial nerve palsy can also result from iatrogenic injury during open reduction and internal fixation, and close post-operative monitoring is needed too.
+Radial nerve palsy can also result from iatrogenic injury during open reduction and internal fixation, and close post-operative monitoring is needed in this instance as well.

 Treatment Options and Outcomes

 Humeral shaft fractures can tolerate considerable angulation without compromising function or cosmetic appearance.
 Further, these injuries can be said to “want to heal,” most likely because of the excellent blood supply to the muscles that surround the bone (Figure 3).
 Hence, most humeral shaft fractures are successfully treated without surgery.
 The wide range of motion of the shoulder joint allows the patient to compensate for up to 20 degrees of fracture angulation, if not more; and because the arms, unlike the legs, are not impeded by a discrepancy in length, up to 3cm of shortening is well tolerated as well.